Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_users_in_project_charts_creation.md

 linkTitle: "Projects"
 weight: -15
 description: >
-  How to create Projects and Users for new projects.
+  How to create Projects, Users and Charts within a projects.
 ---

 This subcategory explains the creation of new projects and users withtin these projects.